I really wish YA fiction like this had been around when I was a teenager. It’s phenomenal.

 Say Her Name is the third in the Sid Rubin Silicon Alley Adventure Series; the first was On A LARP, with the second Zero Sum Game.
 It is possible to read this book as a stand-alone.

 Ever sat behind a bunch of science/tech/computer teens and listened to how they talk to each other?
 I call it teenage twitch talk.
 Deoul utilises this speech pattern as her writing style in the novel with rapid-fire choppy sentences that are absolutely perfect for the characters, the action, the setting, and the relationships.

 The strength mentioned above could be its weakness.
 The book is first person present tense, which, when combined with teenage twitch talk, can be thoroughly exhausting.
 I pulled away from the book a couple of times just to process because you don’t get time to do so in this multi-layered deeply meaningful story.

 The groups of friends are the chemistry.
 They are tough on Sid, they all support each other, they are chemistry.
 Yes, Sid gets a girlfriend in this story, but the chemistry is how all the teens relate to each other.
 It works.

-1 -there are a few passionate kisses, but because it’s YA, you get fade to black
+There are a few passionate kisses, but because it’s YA, you get fade to black

 YA queer fiction has come a long way.
 It is nuanced, layered, emotional without melodrama, and representative.
 I loved it.

-Would you like to grab a copy?
+Would you like to buy a copy?